 An important point to understand is that your 12-word phrase and password are not related.

-When restoring your wallet from the 12 words, Exodus overwrites the wallet that existed previously, if a wallet did exist, and re-generates the private keys for the wallet using those 12 words as the seed.
+When restoring your wallet from the 12 words, Exodus overwrites any previously existing Exodus wallet on your system and re-generates the private keys for the wallet using those 12 words as the seed.
 Because the 12-word phrase is not connected to any password, that means that after restoring, there is no password protection on your wallet.
 It must be re-enabled by setting up a new one in the Backup menu.
-After restoring from your 12-word phrase, this is the first thing you should do.
+After restoring from your 12-word phrase, protecting your wallet with a password is the first thing you should do.

-Having an unencrypted wallet leaves you open to easy theft, so it is important you go through the password/email backup process again.
+Having an unencrypted wallet leaves you open to easy theft, so it is important you go through the backup process again.
 Remember to set a unique password, that you don't use in other services.
 Re-using passwords opens you up to the risk of theft.